Community Church Choir

 The Community Church Choir is the flagship choir of the church, and is open to all adults, regardless of previous vocal training.
 The music is generally in the SATB style (soprano, alto, tenor and bass, i.e. four part harmony), so some familiarity with reading music is helpful, but not necessary.
 MP3 audio files are often posted, with each part emphasized, to help in learning the notes.
 If the level of commitment of difficulty seems like more than you’re looking for, there’s also the Community Church Singers, which rehearses and sings at services less often, and sings less complex vocal arrangements.
 You can find out more by clicking HERE.

-The Community Church Choir sing for Sunday services from August through May, generally singing for both services twice a month.
+The Community Church Choir rehearses from 7:15-8:45pm most Wednesday evening from August through May, and sings during that period twice a month for both Sunday services.
 Currently active participation is at 28-35 singers.

 Material covers a wide variety of musical styles, and is always matched with the service topic.
 In this past church year, for instance, the Community Church Choir has performed: